 Next, prune away the brown leaves and check the cut.
 If it is healthy and green, your boxwood will recover in time, but if the stems are streaked with brown or dry, then prune some more until you reach healthy wood.

-If there is no healthy wood, then you need to remove the entire branch.
+If there is no healthy wood, you must remove the entire branch.

 Then, water the plant until the soil’s moist.
 Since these shrubs are shallow-rooted, even 1 inch of dry soil means the plant isn’t getting enough water.